nikhilweee/nikhilweee.github.io/content/blog/018-adversarial-attacks.md

     In our experiments, the adversary was not able to defeat the victim for state-based observations even though it was trained for a considerable amount of time.
 This may be because the victim is trained so well that it is really difficult to find flaws in its judgement.

-    This result is in accordance with the results of the paper by {{<cite "gleave2019adversarial">}}.
+    This result is in accordance with the results of the paper by {{<cite "gleave2019adversarial" "text">}}.
 The authors also observe that attacks via adversarial policies are more successful on high-dimensional environments (e.g., Sumo Humans) than on low-dimensional environments (e.g., Sumo Ants).

 2. **Why are the attacks possible in the first place?**

-    Although we weren’t able to find adversarial policies in our experiments, {{<cite "gleave2019adversarial">}} show that the situation is different in high dimensional environments.
+    Although we weren’t able to find adversarial policies in our experiments, {{<cite "gleave2019adversarial" "text">}} show that the situation is different in high dimensional environments.
 If the victim were to play a [Nash equilibria](https://en.wikipedia.org/wiki/Nash_equilibrium), it wouldn’t be exploitable by an adversary.
 However, the authors focus on attacking victim policies trained through self-play {{<cite "heinrich2015fictitious">}}, a popular method that approximates local Nash equilibria.
 Self-play assumes transitivity, and perhaps that is the reason behind its vulnerability to these attacks.

     [^heinrich]: Heinrich, Johannes, Marc Lanctot, and David Silver. "_Fictitious self-play in extensive-form games._" In International conference on machine learning, pp. 805-813.
 PMLR, 2015.